Are you ready to experience 6-star luxury at Crown Sydney?

 From the minute we arrived, we learned the meaning of 6-star service, from the delightful valet parking attendants to early check-in (that we hadn’t requested).
 The staff displayed welcoming and professional service which instantly made us feel important.

-We checked into Deluxe King Room 2501 on level 25, with a separate dining room and sitting room we looked out over Darling Harbour, Barangaroo, and Crown’s infinity pool and were told this was one of only four Deluxe King Rooms with this configuration.
+We checked into Deluxe King Room 2501 on level 25, with a separate dining room and sitting room that looked out over Darling Harbour, Barangaroo, and Crown’s infinity pool, and were told this was one of only four Deluxe King Rooms with this configuration.

 Although we didn’t try room service, this could be ordered via the iPad next to the bed, along with the pillow menu, mini bar prices, restaurant bookings, and anything else you could possibly think of.

 Starting from $869 for a King Deluxe Room and increasing all the way up to $4599 for a 2 bedroom Crystal Villa this is certainly not the lowest priced harbour view hotel in Sydney but it’s Crown at its finest and everyone needs to experience a little bit of 6 -star pampering – right!

 We were lucky enough to look inside the Crystal Villa where the likes of Chris Hemsworth stayed (so I’m told) and it was incredible.
 With views of the Opera House and Harbour Bridge from the 33rd-floor balcony, I will certainly be booking this room as soon as I win the lotto!

 The good news is that breakfast at Epicurean is included in your room rate but valet parking does attract an additional fee.